rKamindo/redis-server/README.md

 # Redis Server in C

-This project is a lightweight Redis server implementation in C, created as part of the [Coding Challenges](https://codingchallenges.fyi/challenges/challenge-redis) project.
+This ongoing project is a lightweight Redis compatible server implementation in C, created as part of the [Coding Challenges](https://codingchallenges.fyi/challenges/challenge-redis) project.

+Currently working on improving the performance of this server using a variety of techniques from introducing a state machine to efficiently parse messages, to using separate input and output buffers for each client, all in all to allow better concurrent handling of requests.

 ## Features
 - RESP (REdis Serialization Protocol) implementation